Geoffrey Salmond: Royal Air Force service

 Salmond was awarded a permanent commission in the Royal Air Force as a major general in August 1919 (shortly afterwards redesignated as an air vice marshal).
 On 23 February 1922 Salmond returned to Great Britain to take up the post of Director-General of Supply and Research at the Air Ministry.
 The following year, his post was renamed Air Member for Supply and Research and he remained as the head of Supply and Research for the RAF until late 1926.
 He was advanced to Knight Commander of the Order of the Bath in the 1926 Birthday Honours.

 Salmond's next appointment was as Air Officer Commanding India in December 1926.
 That month, eight years after producing the flight path from Egypt to India, he boarded Imperial's first planned passenger flight from Croydon to Karachi.
 In late 1928 and early 1929, he directed the evacuation from Kabul of British embassy staff and others.
 He was promoted to air marshal on 1 July 1929.

+As Air Officer Commanding in India, Salmond submitted a 1927 report advocating for an independent Indian Air Force — a visionary proposal that predated the IAF's actual formation by five years.
+His role in laying the groundwork for indigenous air power in British India has been explored in retrospective analyses.

 In September 1931, Salmond returned from India to take up command of the Air Defence of Great Britain organization which was responsible for British air defences, including both fighters and bombers.
 He was promoted to air chief marshal several months later on 1 January 1933.

 On 1 April 1933, Air Chief Marshal Salmond took over from his brother John as Chief of the Air Staff.
 Salmond had become severely unwell and days later (5 April) arrangements were announced for Sir John Salmond to resume the RAF's senior post temporarily.

 Family

 In 1910 he married Margaret Carr, daughter of William Carr; they had a son and three daughters.
 His daughter Anne wrote a biography of Salmond, published in 2003.
+She died aged 111 in 2025.